A Sunday Times Number One Bestseller

 Because frankly where is the manual?
 The much needed manual to life.
 Well, fret not, for this is my attempt at one and let's call it, because it's fun, a Miran-ual.
 I thank you.

 Is Miranda Hart a National Treasure yet?
 If not, it can only be a year or two before she joins Stephen Fry and Alan Bennett in the trophy cabinet of the country's affections...
 That personality and voice belong to a uniquely cherished comedian, and the answer to that question in her title is actually, yes - it is just her.
 Because there's nobody like Miranda.Funny and charming and full of terrific comic ideas...
 Unlike most comedians, she can actually write...
 Every Christmas there is, at the very most, one celeb book that is genuinely worth buying and reading.
 Here is this year's.
-Accept no substitutes.'As you'd expect, it's very funny indeed... we applaud this bumbling, childish and splendid attempt to create such a guide, which includes Miranda verbally sparring with her 18-year-old self' *****'Miranda Hart will carry you along with the sheer force of her charm, bumbling cheer and charisma'.I can't wait to get my hands on a copy of Miranda Hart's new book - we should all embrace our inner Miranda gene and learn to laugh at ourselves.Comedy queen Miranda recalls the awkward experiences she has encountered over the years and gives her unique thoughts and advice on dealing with them...
+Accept no substitutes.'As you'd expect, it's very funny indeed... we applaud this bumbling, childish and splendid attempt to create such a guide, which includes Miranda verbally sparring with her 18-year-old self' *****'Miranda Hart will carry you along with the sheer force of her charm, bumbling cheer and charisma'.The best thing about her book is its universality - it is stuffed with the kind of events with which almost every reader will identify - sometimes with a groan of horrified recognition.I can't wait to get my hands on a copy of Miranda Hart's new book - we should all embrace our inner Miranda gene and learn to laugh at ourselves.Comedy queen Miranda recalls the awkward experiences she has encountered over the years and gives her unique thoughts and advice on dealing with them...
 Warning: you will laugh out loud on public transport while reading this! *****Navigate the awkwardness of adult life with Miranda Hart's Is It Just Me?

 Number One BestsellerMiranda won Best Comedy Actress and the People's Choice Award for the Queen of Comedy at the British Comedy Awards.Her BBC sitcom Miranda